 “Workplace rights are human rights.” — Eleanor Roosevelt

-Unlike most states, those who operate a business in the state of Nevada must pay certain employees overtime when they work more than 8 hours in a 24-hour period.
-Tied to the minimum wage, this daily overtime rate is unique to the state of Nevada.
+Unlike most states, those who operate a business in the state of Nevada must pay certain employees overtime wage when they work more than 8 hours in a 24-hour period.
+Tied to the minimum wage rate, this daily overtime rate is unique to the state of Nevada.

-In comparison to other states, Nevada has a number of overtime laws that all business owners need to be aware of.
-By understanding these laws, companies are able to take a proactive approach in regards to employee rights and standards.
+In comparison to other states, Nevada has a number of overtime laws defined by the U.S. Department of Labor that all business owners need to be aware of.
+By understanding these state laws, companies are able to take a proactive approach in regard to employee rights and standards.

-Put simply, in the state of Nevada, employers are required by law to pay overtime.
+Put simply, in the state of Nevada, employers are required by law to pay overtime hours.
 However, there are a number of stipulations, influencing who is and who is not eligible.